Why you should ‘disrupt’ NIRA offices for your child’s immediate birth and NIN registration

 The problem is most pronounced in South Asia and Sub-Saharan Africa, where Uganda belongs.
 Together, these two regions account for about 78% of the world’s population without legal identity.
 Fortunately, the African Union, aware of these challenges, endorsed the Interoperability Framework for Digital ID in 2022 — a system designed to enable citizens to access services across the continent, have more control of their data, and build trust among national systems.
 Uganda, as a member state, cannot escape aligning with such frameworks.

+Let’s be honest with ourselves: what excuse will you give if your child one day loses out on an inheritance, a scholarship, or a job simply because you failed to register them early enough?
+Will you blame the government?
+Or will you admit that you had the knowledge and opportunity but chose to ignore it?

+NIRA’s decision to register births instantly at hospitals on International ID Day was one of the routine extensions.
+Ordinarily, the Authority could have relied on the ongoing National ID Mass Enrollment and Renewal Exercise at the parish level.
+That would have been the easy route.
+But in the wake of reality to eliminate exclusion and uphold human rights, NIRA chose to act differently — to seize the days’ opportunity and take services closer to breastfeeding mothers.
+This is the kind of commitment Uganda needs if we are to avoid contributing to the 850 million people globally without legal identity.

-In its current (mass enrolment) state, NIRA has the capacity to register every Ugandan if they showed up.
+In its current (Mass enrolment) state NIRA has capacity to register every Ugandan if they showed up.
 Given 146 offices at the district level with mobile registration units deployed across parishes, operating Monday to Saturday, the distance between NIRA and the citizens is drastically shorter.
-But only for six to ten months.
-And there come a time when that distance will be costly and much more stressful when NIRA retreats to district offices.
+But, only for six to ten months.
+And, there will be time when that distance will be costly and much stressful when NIRA retreats to district offices.

 As Ugandans, we should not wait for emergencies to push us into long queues or last-minute panic.
 Instead, we must act now.
 NIRA has brought services closer to our doorsteps.
 The next step is ours.